pavellevitsky/C_Sharp.WPF.FIFO_LIFO/README.md

-# FIFO and LIFO queues visualization
+# Visualization of FIFO, LIFO, FSM